jpat-12/CoT-Generation-Broadcast/README.md

 3. Make Node-Red a service for Centos7 installer
 4. Customization Video (Google Sheets)
 5. Add image in terminal for iconset creation scripts
+6. Color Code CAP Asset report updates with the color of the ground team